Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 This dictionary can be accessed from all worker (not thread safe.
 I do not recommend to write to it from inside of a worker).
 With the inroduction of this dictionary the main workflow doesn´t need to be edited at all.

-To cast the objectw inside the dictionary back to its normal type you can use the [Ctype](https://docs.microsoft.com/de-de/dotnet/visual-basic/language-reference/functions/ctype-function) function. (e.g. `Ctype(in_ProcessReferences('ExchangeConnection', ExchangeWebservice)`)
+To cast the object inside the dictionary back to its normal type you can use the [Ctype](https://docs.microsoft.com/de-de/dotnet/visual-basic/language-reference/functions/ctype-function) function. (e.g. `Ctype(in_ProcessReferences('ExchangeConnection', ExchangeWebservice)`)

 This dictionary can be accessed from any XAML-File.